dpsframework/jade-platform/README.md

 mvn package
 ```

+- Above `./target/` directory is:  `jade-4.6.0-6874.jar`
-- In directory: `./target/`, the file `jade-4.6.0-6871.jar` is the full version of the JADE Platform that can operate autonomously until the future revision of JADE.
+The full version of the JADE Platform that can operate autonomously until the future revision of JADE.